 - Marine mammal and bird surveying techniques

 - Grab samples from the sea bed (due to the diverse substrates and depths near to Millport, a large range of samples can be gathered relatively quickly)

 - Wildlife sighting tours

 - Photography trips

-The Actinia was also designed for diving groups and has a large clutter free deck area for dive equipment.
+The Actinia was also designed for diving groups and has a large deck area for dive equipment.
 This special vessel has guards around her propellers and a purpose-built portable dive ladder.
 She has aluminium portable bench seating to assist divers fitting heavy equipment.
 Actinia also has a 240volt generator to power any portable compressor to provide air.
-The Actinia is ideally situated at MSC Millport to access great diving sites in the Clyde Estuary.
+The Actinia is ideally situated at Millport to access great diving sites in the Clyde Estuary.